Financial Conduct Authority (FCA) | Investigations & Prosecutions

 - compel organisations and individuals to produce documents

-- co-ordinated action with other law enforcement agencies such as the City of London Police, Serious Fraud Office, USA and European financial regulators
+- co-ordinate action with other law enforcement agencies such as the City of London Police, Serious Fraud Office, USA and European financial regulators

 - search home and business premises and seize documents, computers, mobile phones and other electronic devices